 A local jurisdiction's budget is probably its single most important policy document.
 Annual operating budgets and multi-year capital budgets prescribe what specific things a government intends to do.
 We will draw from readings, case studies and internet resources as we work together to learn about and examine how local governments in Washington State develop their budgets.
 Class sessions will be interactive, combining presentations by the instructor and guests with seminar style discussions.
 Please check your schedule and your calendar to be certain you can participate fully at every class.
 There is no option for partial credit or an incomplete.
-Students will provide a short paragraph addressing their background and interests relative to the course material to be shared during the first class and emailed to Stephen no later than COB Tuesday, April17, 2012.
+Students will provide a short paragraph addressing their background and interests relative to the course material to be shared during the first class and emailed to Stephen no later than 8PM Sunday, April17, 2016.
 Students will complete seminar worksheets in class and participate in small and large group "system thinking" exercises.
+A short budget analysis assignment in the form of a series of questions about a specific pre-assigned county, city or school district budget will be due via email to Stephen no later than 8PM Sunday, April 24, 2016.

-Please note: Students are required to use Moodle and email for assignments and distribution of class reading materials.
+Please note: Students are required to use Canvas and email for assignments and distribution of class reading materials.
 Reading material for this class will be provided electronically via Moodle.
 Some assignments will involve accessing public web sites.
-None of the readings need to be purchased - they can be printed from Moodle at the students own expense.
-The class Moodle site will go "live" on Monday, April 2, 2012.
+None of the readings need to be purchased - they can be printed from Canvas at the students own expense.
+The class Canvas site will go "live" by 8 PM on Sunday, March 27, 2016.